Kimsec/Stream-Control/readme.md

 - Strong secrets (FLASK_SECRET_KEY, LOGIN_PASSWORD)
 - Restrict token file permissions (600)
 - Never commit `.env` or live stream keys

+### IP Banning

+Stream-Control now includes support for IP banning to protect against unwanted connections or abuse.
+When an IP is banned:

+- Connections from the banned IP address are immediately blocked.
+- A log entry is created to indicate that a blocked IP attempted to connect.
+- Banned IPs can be managed via the `bans.json` file or directly through the admin control panel at `/bans`.

+#### How to Enable IP Banning

+1. IP banning is enabled by default.

+#### Important Notes

+- Ensure the `bans.json` file is protected against unauthorized access.
+- Use this feature cautiously to avoid accidentally blocking legitimate users.
+- Unbanning IPs can be done easily via the admin control panel at `/bans`.

 ---